Top 20 Node.js Interview Questions and Answers

 });

-A module is a collection of JavaScript code which encapsulates related code into a single unit of code.
+A module is a collection of JavaScript code that encapsulates related code into a single unit of code.
 Node.js has a simple module loading system.
-A developer can load a JavaScript library or module into his program by using the require method as given below:
+A developer can load a JavaScript library or module into his program by using the required method as given below:

 var HTTP = require('HTTP');